dr2633/repo-analyzer/README.md

 - Retrieve the structure of the repository.
 - Generate a JSON file representing the structure.
 - Optionally, generate a natural language explanation of the structure.

-### Mapping to a Gold Standard:
-You can modify the repository's structure to match a "best practices" layout by configuring the mapping rules in the analyzer.
-This allows you to refactor repositories automatically.

 ---